Phalaenopsis pantherina: Taxonomy

-Phalaenopsis pantherina, also known as the panther-like Phalaenopsis, is a species of orchid endemic to Borneo.).
+Within the subgenus Polychilos it is placed in the section Polychilos.
+It is therefore closely related to Phalaenopsis mannii and Phalaenopsis cornu-cervi (syn.
+Phalaenopsis lamelligera et Phalaenopsis borneensis).
 The species itself was once regarded as a variety of Phalaenopsis cornu-cervi and was described as Phalaenopsis cornu-cervi var. pantherina (Rchb.f.)
 O.Gruss & M.Wolff.
 However this is not accepted.
 It has also been erroneously been proposed, that Phalaenopsis luteola is a synonym of Phalaenopsis pantherina.

 Conservation

 It occurs in protected habitats, such as Crocker Range National Park.
 It has been rarely collected for botanical or horticultural purposes.